khoaly-banhmi/pho_digitalgarden/content/index.md

 I am currently a freshman in [aerospace engineering](https://engineering.tamu.edu/aerospace/index.html) at Texas A&M, College Station.
 Apart from studying full time, I am teaching myself web development and wandering the fields of sustainable aviation.
 I surround myself with the guiding principles of Respect, Excellence, Leadership, Loyalty, Selfless Service.
 My digital garden will be built around the following topics:
 1. Professional career: things I learn along the way to excel in aerospace engineering and sustainable development
-2. Learning to learn: how to effectively filter, organize, and actively recall information
+2. Learning to learn: how to effectively filter, organize, understand, and actively recall information
 3. Healthy mind and physical body: nutrition, exercising routine
 4. Education: teaching resilience, emotional intelligence, and passing on the love of exploring.

-You can get in touch via email: lynhatkhoa@tamu.edu
+This digital garden may grow to be very lush.
+To help you navigate, I have created the following guide, but if you want to be adventurous, wander around!

 > [!NOTE] Get started
 > 1. [[How this digital garden is organized|How this digital garden is organized]]
 > 2. Digital gardening and decentralizing data

+Get in touch via email: lynhatkhoa@tamu.edu

 This site is made using [Quartz](https://quartz.jzhao.xyz/) and formatted using [Obsidian MD](https://obsidian.md/).
 These are all open source software and maintained by the community.
 Create your own digital garden using the links above.
 Sprout icon by [Saepul Nahwan](https://www.flaticon.com/authors/saepul-nahwan) on Flaticon.